 - Neglecting daily hydration

-– Wearing open shoes too early, which increases heel pressure
+- Wearing open shoes too early increasing heel pressure

-Professional consultation is advised when cracks become deep or painful, bleeding occurs, or walking becomes difficult.
-Untreated cracks may worsen and risk infection.
-A podiatrist can identify underlying causes and tailor appropriate care.
+Consult a podiatry clinic when cracks are deep or painful, bleeding occurs, or walking becomes difficult.
+Untreated cracks can worsen or become infected.
+Professional evaluation identifies causes and adapts treatment accordingly.

 Why Is My Foot Skin Dry Even Though I Hydrate?

-Hydration helps but may not address causes like pressure, friction, and unsuitable footwear ([source](https://piedreseau.com/en/tips-advice/are-there-any-types-of-shoes-to-avoid/)).
+Hydration is essential but may not address external causes like pressure, friction, and footwear impacting dryness here.

 Can Cracked Heels Become Infected?